Unuamen, Nigeria

-Traditional Head

-The traditional head of Unuame is the "Okao of unuame", a recognised chieftaincy title and viceroy to the Benin Monarch.
-Since the reign of Oba Ewuare (I) (1440-1473), Unuamen has Okao as the village/traditional head overseeing and administering affairs.
-Okao of Unuamen is hereditary and gazetted.

-Arrival Time of Unuame People on its Settlement
+Background

 The exact time of arrival of the people of Unuame to its land is not precisely known.
 But oral narration and different books by Nigerians and European explorers and Archaeologists agreed that the first settlers at Unuame date back to the first period (Ogiso era).
 Osamuyimen (2000) and Adodoh (2006) also believed that Unuame is one of the crucial villages which already existed in the Ogiso era (first period) in the 10th century.
 Unuame is known to have had a direct boundary with Omi village to the east at the time of the Ogisos, Oba Ewuare (1440-1473), Oba Ozolua (1480-1504) and Oba Esigie (1504-1547) among others.
 Today, between Unuame and Omi is Adeyanba, Okabeghe and Iguzama villages.
 Migrants originally founded these villages from Unuamen and Unuamen elders (edion) pegged the foundation tree (Ikhimwin) for Adeyanba, Okabeghe and Iguzama in keeping with the Benin tradition.
 From the Ogiso era, until Oba Esigie conquered Udo, the Ovia river at Unuame was reputed to be the boundary to exit or enter Igodomigodo land (Benin Kingdom).
 Giving weight to this claim, studies by Wesler and Allsworth-Jones (1998) maintained that the Ovia river at Unuame, between Benin and Udo, acted as the final boundary for the exiled and dead on their way out of Benin land, and also the point of entry for the Ife-based dynasty at Benin.

+Traditional head

+The traditional head of Unuame is the "Okao of unuame", a recognised chieftaincy title, and a viceroy to the Benin Monarch in Unuame since the reign of Oba Ewuare (I) (1440-1473).
+The traditional stool of the Okao of Unuamen is hereditary, and officially documented and validated in Gazette No. 16 of the Bendel State Traditional Rulers and Chiefs Edict of 1979.